maxim-zhao/pcmenc/README.md

 ```

 A file will be produced with the suffix `.pcmenc`, e.g. `input.wav.pcmenc`.
 Binary include it in your program and invoke your player code according to its comments, and marvel at the quality of the audio!

+Use the `-r` parameter to split data into chunks.
+You will need to play these chunks in order by calling the playback function repeatedly.

+Use the `-smooth` parameter to apply a low-frequency offset to the data to improve sample resolution.
+The logarithmic outputs of the PSG means that it has poor resolution at the maximum value of a wave and good resolution near the minimum.
+This offset means that non-maximum-amplitude parts of the audio will be skewed towards the area with best resolution.
+You may need to experiment to find a value that suits the sample rate you are using.

+You may notice that the replayers do not map to the playback rates you might normally see like 8000Hz, 44100Hz, 48000Hz, etc. This is because the playback routines end up using a number of CPU cycles per input sample which cannot be a perfect match.
+The closest we can get to 44100Hz output on a 3579545Hz CPU is to emit a sample every 81 cycles (2/3 of the time) or 82 cycles (every third sample), which corresponds to an average rate of 44010.8 outputs per second.
+The difference is generally imperceptible.

 How it works
 ------------